-Recently Issued Accounting Pronouncements - In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
-It eliminates Step 2 from the goodwill impairment test and an entity should recognize an impairment charge for the amount by which the carrying amount of goodwill exceeds the reporting unit's fair value, not to exceed the carrying amount of goodwill.
+In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment.
+It eliminates Step 2 from the goodwill impairment test and requires an entity to recognize an impairment charge for the amount by which the carrying amount of goodwill exceeds the reporting unit's fair value, not to exceed the carrying amount of goodwill.
 This guidance is effective for annual and any interim impairment tests in fiscal years beginning after December 15, 2019.
-We do not expect this guidance to have any impact on our Consolidated Financial Statements.
+We do not expect this guidance to have any impact on our consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-01, Clarifying the Definition of a Business.
 It revises the definition of a business and provides a framework to evaluate when an input and a substantive process are present in an acquisition to be considered a business.
 This guidance is effective for annual periods beginning after December 15, 2017.
-We do not expect this guidance to have any impact on our Consolidated Financial Statements.
+We do not expect this guidance to have any impact on our consolidated financial statements.

 In November 2016, the FASB issued ASU No. 2016-18, Restricted Cash.
 It requires that amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2017.
-We do not expect this guidance to have a material impact on our Consolidated Financial Statements.
+We do not expect this guidance to have a material impact on our consolidated financial statements.

 In August 2016, the FASB issued ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments.
 It provides guidance on eight specific cash flow issues with the objective of reducing the existing diversity in practice in how they are classified in the statement of cash flows.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted, provided that all of the amendments are adopted in the same period.
-We do not expect this guidance to have a material impact on our Consolidated Financial Statements.
+We do not expect this guidance to have a material impact on our consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 Under this guidance, lessees will be required to recognize a right-of-use asset and a lease liability for all operating leases defined under previous GAAP.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2018.
 The new guidance must be adopted using a modified retrospective transition, and provides for certain practical expedients.
-We are currently evaluating the impact of this new standard on our financial reporting, but recognizing the lease liabilities and related right-of-use assets will impact our balance sheet.
+We are still completing our analysis on the impact this guidance will have on our consolidated financial statements and related disclosures, but recognizing the lease liabilities and related right-of-use assets will impact our balance sheet.